hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 * **cid-azure-stack.yaml** CloudFormation template
 * **cid-azure-dashboard.yaml** Sample QuickSight dashboard

-2. Place the files in a new Amazon S3 bucket.
+2. Place the files in a new Amazon S3 bucket in the same region you will be deploying the CloudFormation template.
 CloudFormation will access these during deployment.
 Don't use the name in the screenshot below, someone's already used it and Amazon S3 bucket names need to be globally unique.
 ![Images/cidazure-setup-cfn-s3source](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-cfn-s3source.png?width=1000px)

 3. Click into **cid-azure-stack.yaml** and copy the Object URL.
 You'll need this in a moment.